Common Rosefinch

 I had quite a lucky day really.
 My friend kindly dropped me at the shop and I checked out Vaila's Trees and found my first Common Rosefinch and managed to get a few pictures before it flew off somewhere behind the shop.
 Sedge Warbler also in here, 2 Linnets and there was a Chiffchaff in the shop garden.

 Walked to the hall where there were teas and cakes and craft goods on offer as a cruise ship was visiting.
 Left here and walked to the observatory.
 On route I checked out "Chalet", then "The Plantation" where I found nothing at all.
 At "The Gully", Finnequoy I was overjoyed to find a Grey Wagtail by the stream and waterfall and also found a female Blackcap and a Chiffchaff in the trees at the bottom.
-Just before the observatory (after the double dyke trap) there were loads of Puffins showing, which I took some pictures of.
+Just before the observatory (after the double dyke trap) at "Maver's Geo", there were loads of Puffins showing.

-Took a walk up to Northlight in now drizzling rain and thicker fog.
+Took a walk up to Northlight and it was now drizzling rain and thicker fog.
 Bit of a waste of time really as couldn't see much.
-I was told that today was the anniversary of the Pallas's Reed Bunting found at the Wirvie Burn before Golden Water last year.
-Made it to the Northlight and on the way back found a Mallard and male Tufted Duck on "Golden Water".
-The usual Oystercatchers, Fulmars, Ringed Plovers, Starlings, Bonxies and Puffins were seen on route.
-It was totally miserable now and I phoned a friend to come and pick me so I could be indoors, dry out and wait to hear when I can get on the barge, which as I type has not arrived into North Haven yet.
+I was told that today was the anniversary of the Pallas's Reed Bunting (1 year ago) found at the Wirvie Burn just before you reach Golden Water.
+Made it to the Northlight where there were Puffins on the cliff edge in the foggy gloom.
+On the way back there was a female Mallard and male Tufted Duck on "Golden Water" which were not there on the way to the lighthouse.
+The usual Oystercatchers, Fulmars, Ringed Plovers, Starlings, Bonxies, Puffins, Twite and Meadow Pipits were seen on route.
+It was totally miserable weather now and I phoned a friend to come and pick me up so I could be indoors, dry out and wait to hear when I can get on the barge, which as I type has not arrived into North Haven yet.

 No comments: